Zijie-Lu/BIOL-6243-A1/README.md

-# BIOL-6243-A1
+# BIOL6243A1
-The code space for Assignment 1
+The coding space for Assignment 1, postgrad level